Hime-Tan-Productions/spooktober2024/docs/README.md

 Try not to store anything in the top level directories.
 Organize assets and .rpy files in directories grouped by type, then context as much as possible.

 # Build
 Still working on build workflow.
 Most likely, there will be a .sh script that can be used to create the Windows, macOS, and web versions.
-It will also tick up the revision and possibly the version.
+Looking into github actions to tick up the version and maybe even create the binaries and upload to itch.io.

+## Development Builds
+For most development, pressing Play in the Ren'Py launcher is sufficient.

+## Releases
+Create a Release tag of the intended version.
+For instance, `release/0.1.0`.